WanHuang0/DS_group1/reports/report_3.md

 ## Task 4
-### 1. - Create a docker-compose.yml file
+We create `ms3_task4.py` for this task.

-### 2. - Explain to us how you chose to structure your database (essentially your database schema).
+###  - Explain to us how you chose to structure your database (essentially your database schema).
 What tables do you have, what attributes do they have.